RESOURCE "Reportages - Faces of Mallorca - Enjoy Mallorca"

 Now you know.
 You wanted a kilo of tomatoes?
 So, which variety would you like?

-Have you found your own memories in Mallorca's stories, met fascinating characters or have experiences of your own that you would like to share with us?
+Have you found your own memories in Mallorca's news and stories, met fascinating characters or have experiences of your own that you would like to share with us?

 Share your impressions, arouse curiosity or express your enthusiasm - every exchange here is an enrichment of our shared passion for this magical island.